yhzion/comment-stripper-mcp/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- [Model Context Protocol](https://modelcontextprotocol.io/) for the API specification
-- All contributors and maintainers

-## Documentation Guidelines

-This project uses a structured documentation approach to track progress, changes, and current status.

-### Documentation Files

-- **[README.md](./README.md)**: Main project documentation with overview, setup instructions, and usage examples.
-- **[docs/TODO.md](./docs/TODO.md)**: Prioritized list of tasks with implementation and testing status.
-- **[docs/HISTORY.md](./docs/HISTORY.md)**: Timestamped work records with automatic versioning.
-- **[docs/STATUS.md](./docs/STATUS.md)**: Current implementation state, continuously updated.

-### Documentation Maintenance Rules

-Each documentation file follows specific writing rules that can be found in the `/docs/rules` directory:

-1. **[todo-writing-rule.md](./docs/rules/todo-writing-rule.md)**: Guidelines for maintaining the TODO.md file.
-2. **[history-writing-rule.md](./docs/rules/history-writing-rule.md)**: Guidelines for recording changes in HISTORY.md.
-3. **[status-writing-rule.md](./docs/rules/status-writing-rule.md)**: Guidelines for updating STATUS.md.

-Contributors should review these rules and update the documentation files as part of regular development workflow.

-### Documentation Update Requirements

-**Important**: Documentation must be updated in sync with code changes.
-For each code modification:

-1. **For any code change**:
-   - Update **STATUS.md** to reflect the current implementation state
-   - Add an entry to **HISTORY.md** with appropriate version increment

-2. **For feature implementations**:
-   - Update **TODO.md** to mark tasks as completed
-   - Update **README.md** if the feature affects usage, API, or overall capabilities

-3. **For major releases**:
-   - Perform a comprehensive review of all documentation
-   - Ensure README examples and API documentation are up-to-date

-4. **For bug fixes**:
-   - Document the fix in HISTORY.md
-   - Update STATUS.md if the bug affected a component's status

-This step-by-step documentation update process ensures that all project documentation remains accurate and provides a reliable reference for both users and contributors.